-quasi-analytical solution: the mathematical solution of a model of reality for a given set of parameters and boundary conditions; such a result may be computed by generally accepted numerical method calculations, provided that such calculations occur outside the environment of a whole-build-ing energy simulation program and can be scrutinized.
+quasi-analytical solution: the mathematical solution of a model of reality for a given set of parameters and boundary conditions.
+Informative Note: Such a result may be computed by generally accepted numerical method calculations, provided that such calculations occur outside the environment of a whole-building energy simulation program and can be scrutinized.